🌍 Formal letters for 130+ countries | 5 languages

 Receiving a letter that denies or reduces your disability benefits, unemployment support, or social assistance is devastating.
 For millions of people across the UK, US, Germany, and France, these benefits are not luxuries - they are essential lifelines that cover rent, food, medication, and basic dignity.
 When a decision goes wrong, it can feel like the entire system is stacked against you.

-In the UK alone, the Department for Work and Pensions (DWP) makes hundreds of thousands of incorrect decisions every year on Personal Independence Payment (PIP), Employment and Support Allowance (ESA), and Universal Credit.
-The statistics are striking: over 70% of PIP decisions that reach tribunal are overturned in the claimant's favour.
-This means the majority of people who challenge their decision win - yet most never appeal at all.
+In the UK alone, the Department for Work and Pensions (DWP) makes millions of benefits decisions every year on Personal Independence Payment (PIP), Employment and Support Allowance (ESA), and Universal Credit.
+According to UK Ministry of Justice statistics, 67% of PIP cases decided at a tribunal hearing between January and March 2026 were overturned in favour of the claimant.
+This rate covers only cases that reached a hearing and says nothing about the prospects of any individual case.

 In the United States, initial Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) applications are denied roughly 60-70% of the time.
 In Germany, Widerspruch (objection) rates against Jobcenter Bürgergeld decisions run into the hundreds of thousands annually.
 In France, recours against CAF decisions on RSA and allocations familiales follow a similar pattern of high initial rejection and strong reversal on challenge.